 There are steps that you can take to support your people in developing their careers and aligning their progression to their ambitions, passions, and in line with certain guiding principles:

-- Encourage ‘advocacy’: Guide people to discuss their career plans and the support they require to execute it with their managers or other senior leaders in the organization.
+Guide people to discuss their career plans and the support they require to execute them with their managers or other senior leaders in the organization.
 Make sure that they are able to clearly state the benefit for themselves and the organization through investment in their roadmap.

 Accomplishment is a function of the ability and the effort that people put in.
 Therefore, the ball is squarely in their respective courts and they can choose to blame the organization or people around for not being invested in their careers.
 However, the plain truth is that unless they invest in themselves, no one else probably will.

 As author Debbie Miller says, “If you imagine less, less will be what you undoubtedly deserve.”
 So, are you ready to help your people in unlocking their aspirations?